Table of Contents

 |Hemidesmosomes||Between epithelial cell and basal lamina||Intermediate filaments||Integrin, Collagen||Plectin, Dystonin|

-They are called tight junctions respectively, zonula occludens, and are developed by the merging of the outer membrane of adjacent cells.
+They are called tight junctions, zonula occludens, and are developed by the merging of the outer membrane of adjacent cells.
 Thus, the intracellular space is belt-shaped and encloses this area, so that the paracellular molecule flow is hindered (diffusion barrier).
-In this area occludin and claudin are important transmembrane proteins.
+In this area, occludin and claudin are important transmembrane proteins.

-This adhesive complex serves as a selective permeability barrier and when viewed from the apical to basal layer consist of: Zonula occludens, zonula adhaerens, macula adhaerens.
+This adhesive complex serves as a selective permeability barrier and when viewed from the apical to basal layer and consists of zonula occludens, zonula adhaerens, and macula adhaerens.

 Hormones and transduction

-Hormones are chemical messengers that transfer information from one cell to the other.
-These compounds are produced by the endocrine glands such as those of the pituitary and thyroid.
+Hormones are chemical messengers that transfer information from one cell to another.
+These compounds are produced by endocrine glands such as those of the pituitary and thyroid.